ankita396/portfolio/_posts/2021-10-21-press-release.markdown

 ---
 layout: post
-title:  "ifeel, Madrid based health-tech startup with an aim to democratize access to therapy, raises €5.5M"
+title:  Press Release Sample
-date:   2021-10-21 20:20:32 +0200
+date:   2021-05-05 20:20:32 +0200
-description: Press Release
+description:
-tags: [Blog, B2B, Sample]
+tags: [Press Release, Marketing, B2B, Sample]
 author: Ankita Parida
 ---
+# ifeel, Madrid based health-tech startup with an aim to democratize access to therapy, raises €5.5M
 ### *ifeel’s mission is to facilitate personalized online therapy with the help of licensed health professionals, based on a subscription model.*

 **Madrid, Spain., May.
 5, 2021** -- ifeel, the disruptive mental health-focused startup, has scored €5.5M in Series A funding led by pan-European Venture Capital firm, Nauta Capital.